 This next generation is connected instantly on many levels both locally and internationally and it is clear that the use of English language is also a factor.

 Moribund Youth, the band most in the hardcore scene look up to, also sang in English and expressed a global political view.
 Taylan from the band observed, ‘we were singing in English but telling what the song was about in Turkish.
-Something like this song is about the limitation of freedom’ (Güldallı and Boynik 2007: 466).
+Something like, this song is about the limitation of freedom’ (Güldallı and Boynik 2007: 466).

-By 1994 the Istanbul bands had begun to recieve recognition from abroad, with Radical Noise, Turmoil and Necrosis all having their first records produced outside of Turkey.
-Reflecting on the İnternet age, Emre of Radical Noise talks about how it has
+By 1994 the Istanbul bands had begun to receive recognition from abroad, with Radical Noise, Turmoil and Necrosis all having their first records produced outside of Turkey.
+Reflecting on the Internet age, Emre of Radical Noise talks about how it has

 compressed all the old connections, trades and stuff … into a single e-mail.
 It is almost free to form contacts.
-Back then, since you could only reach albums people and events through letters, cassettes and vinyl it cost both a lot and it took so long, I think it was the attraction of what is hard to get that attracted us to this culture (Güldallı and Boynik 2007: 478).
+Back then, since you could only reach albums people and events through letters, cassettes and vinyl it cost both a lot and it took so long, I think it was the attraction of what is hard to get that tied us fanatically to this culture (Güldallı and Boynik 2007: 478).

 Today’s bands have no such problems when it comes to contacting and gaining recognition from their international peers.
 While the methods of communication and distribution have changed in the intervening years, the motivations of both scenes remain the same, to produce music, play to an audience and be heard worldwide through the joint keystones of friendship built upon a love for the music itself.